What exactly is a personality?

 A downloadable guide to refining the personality traits that can bring about your best self.

 This brand-new workbook from Higher Self Yoga comes complete with insightful reflections, guided exercises, and helpful practices to examine the characteristics that are unique to you.
-By reflecting on the that traits could benefit from refinement and embracing the strengths that are already present, you can move through the world as your best possible self.
+By reflecting on the traits could benefit from refinement and embracing the strengths that are already present, you can move through the world as your best possible self.